Wars of the Roses: Second reign of Edward IV

 With the defeats at Barnet and Tewkesbury, armed Lancastrian resistance appeared to be at an end.
 However, Edward IV's regime was progressively fractured by a worsening feud between his brothers, George Plantagenet, Duke of Clarence, and Richard, Duke of Gloucester.
 On 22 December 1476, Clarence's wife Isabel died.
-Clarence accused one of the late Isabel's ladies-in-waiting, Ankarette Twynyho, of having murdered her, and, in turn, Clarence murdered her.
+Clarence accused one of the late Isabel's ladies-in-waiting, Ankarette Twynho, of having murdered her, and, in turn, Clarence murdered her.
 Ankarette's grandson received a retrospective pardon for Ankarette from Edward in 1478, illustrating the quasi-monarchical attitude of Clarence which Edward was growing wary of.
 In 1477, Clarence was proposed as a suitor for Mary, who had just become Duchess of Burgundy, but Edward objected to the match, and Clarence left the royal court.

 For his part, Gloucester was married to Anne Neville; both Anne and Isabel were daughters of the Countess of Warwick, and therefore heirs to their mother's considerable fortune.
 Many of the estates held by the two brothers had been bestowed upon them by Edward's patronage (who retained the right to revoke them).
 This was not the case with property acquired through marriage; this difference fuelled the disagreement.
 Clarence continued to fall out of favour with Edward; persistently widespread claims he was involved in a revolt against Edward led to his imprisonment and execution at the Tower of London on 18 February 1478.

 Edward's reign was relatively peaceful domestically; in 1475 he invaded France, however he signed the Treaty of Picquigny with Louis XI whereby Edward withdrew after receiving an initial payment of 75,000 crowns plus an annual pension of 50,000 crowns, while in 1482, he attempted to usurp the Scottish throne but was ultimately compelled to withdraw back to England.
 Nevertheless, they were successful in retaking Berwick.
 In 1483, Edward's health began to fail and he fell fatally ill that Easter.
-Prior to his death, he named his brother Richard to act as Lord Protector for his twelve-year-old son and successor, Edward.
-On 9 April 1483, Edward IV died.
+Prior to his death, he named his brother Richard to act as Lord Protector for his twelve-year-old son and successor, Edward V. On 9 April 1483, Edward IV died.